 Third generation Ford Focus RS adds four-wheel drive to become the firm’s most extreme hot hatch yet

 It wouldn't be a hot hatch without being at least a little down-to-Earth, and the Focus RS is also well equipped and solidly built - so you can use it every day.
 The stiff ride and small boot might be sticking points for some buyers, but in all other respects the RS is one of the performance car bargains of the decade.

-This is the third-generation Ford Focus RS, and of course it's the hottest version of Ford's family hatchback ever.
-While previous Focus RS versions were front-wheel drive, the new model gets a clever four-wheel drive system designed to make the most of the car's 345bhp 2.3-litre EcoBoost engine.
-Just like its main rivals, the Focus RS aims to deliver supercar thrills combined with the everyday practicality of a family hatchback - and all at a competitive price.
+This is the third-generation Ford Focus RS, and it continues the bloodline by being the hottest version of the family hatchback ever.
+It also bucks the trend by introducing a clever four-wheel drive system, able to make the most out of the car's 345bhp 2.3-litre EcoBoost engine.
+Just like its main rivals, the Ford Focus RS aims to deliver supercar thrills combined with the everyday practicality of a family hatchback - and all at a competitive price.